-In a similar way, LED spotlights are used for emphasis in outdoor lighting – to call attention to specific architectural or landscape features.
-Unlike floodlights that shed light across a wide area, spotlights have narrower beams so they can focus on one thing at a time.
+In a similar way, LED spotlights are used for emphasis in landscape lighting – to call attention to specific architectural or landscape features.
+Unlike LED flood lights that shed light across a wide area, spotlights have narrower beams so they can focus on one thing at a time.

 Spotlighting Your House